Pam Hemminger: Other issues

 Hemminger developed the Food for the Summer program, based on an election promise; since 2016 and through 2019, it has served meals to food-insecure children throughout the summer, five days a week.
 Because "she helped create" Food for the Summer, Hemminger was recognized by WCHL as its weekly Hometown Hero on June 17, 2019.

 In March 2016, the town council passed a resolution condemning the Public Facilities Privacy & Security Act (widely known as HB2).
 The next year, Hemminger said that the compromise bill partially repealing it "does not go far enough to address discrimination".

 In 2017, Hemminger created the Historic Civil Rights Commemorations Task Force, which researched and recommended ways to commemorate the town's involvement in the civil rights movement, in particular the history of Chapel Hill Nine.
+The Task Force proposed the construction of a monument to honor the Chapel Hill Nine, which was approved for construction in 2019.
+The monument was dedicated on February 28, 2020, the 60th anniversary of the sit-in, with a ceremony including the four surviving members of the Nine.
 When the project finished, Hemminger said, "We finally get to tell our whole story, and that's just a wonderful gift this task force has put together for the entire community."

 Hemminger endorsed Hillary Clinton, the Democratic nominee, in the 2016 presidential election.
 Hemminger has said she supports gun control measures such as stricter background checks and extended waiting periods.
 At a rally against gun violence on UNC's campus in 2018, she said, "The mayors across the nation are with you."
 Hemminger also supports limits on campaign donations in local municipal races; in her first mayoral election in Chapel Hill, the cap was $353 for individuals.

 In April 2016, Chapel Hill hosted a delegation from the Israeli Knesset.
-Some community members criticized the visit, and a town councilor walked out of a meeting with the Israelis.
+Some community members criticized the visit, and one council member walked out of a meeting with the Israelis.
 Hemminger defended the decision to host the group, saying, "While you may not agree with everything – or any or part – it's always a good learning experience, and it's also a better opportunity to have change come when you bring people to the table and have the discussion rather than shutting them out."
 In June 2018, the town hosted officials of the Dutch embassy, who were visiting every "Orange County" in the United States; Hemminger said that in a meeting with the Dutch she discussed, among other things, "being a 'blue bubble in a red sea'."